esphome/esphome-docs/components/binary_sensor/udp.rst

     :description: Instructions for setting up a UDP binary sensor.
     :image: udp.svg

-The ``udp`` binary sensor platform allows you to receive binary sensor data from another device.
+The ``udp`` binary sensor platform allows you to receive binary sensor data directly from another device.

 .. code-block:: yaml